 |XDJ-700||MP3, WAV, AIFF, AAC||USB, Mac, Win, iOS, Android|

 |CDJ-400||MP3, CDA||USB, CD|

 We can make two conclusions by looking at that table.

 First, you shouldn’t really worry about WAV support: even among the archive lineup, only three models playback MP3 by doesn’t support WAV: CDJ-1000MK3, CDJ-800MK2, and CDJ-400.
-All the rest either newer and support several file formats, either older and hence playback audio-CDs only.
+All the rest are either newer hence and support several file formats, either older and hence playback audio CDs only.

 Second, your audio source of choice is what you should be aware of the most.
-Let’s say, if all your music on SD cards but there are no CDJ-2000s at the venue, you screwed.
-Or if you have all your music on a flash drive but there are CDJ-1000s in the club, you screwed too.
-Or if you have all your music on CDs but at the venue you see any model of the XDJ range, you screwed again.
+Let’s say all your music is on SD cards, but there are no CDJ-2000s at the venue, you screwed.
+Or if you have all your music on a flash drive, but there are CDJ-1000s in the club, you screwed too.
+Or if you have all your music on CDs, but at the venue you see any model of the XDJ range, you screwed again.

 always have your music on several media sources